The Tragic Real-Life Story Of Shannen Doherty

 Shannen Doherty never gave birth to a child or raised any nonbiological offspring, but for years, she hoped to start a family at some point.
 "I think that we both want kids, but there's times when we don't want kids," Doherty told Entertainment Tonight shortly after her 2011 wedding to Kurt Iswarienko.
 "We have a lot of things to do yet before we get there.
 Who knows, I may be the oldest woman to have a child."

-Any future plans for children were indefinitely postponed, and in the end, called off entirely, due to Doherty's personal health.
+Any future plans for children were indefinitely postponed, and in the end, called off entirely, due to Doherty's personal health issues.
 In 2015, doctors diagnosed her with breast cancer.
 Powerful treatments designed to destroy cancer precluded pregnancy.
 "I'm 44 and my husband and I wanted children," Doherty told "The Dr. Oz Show" (Via The Daily Mail) in 2016, also announcing that she planned to undergo a mastectomy to further limit the impact of cancer.
-The actor has been in treatment for cancer for most of the next decade, and subsequently never did become pregnant.
+The actor was in treatment for cancer for most of the next decade, and subsequently never did become pregnant.

 The many marriages and traumatic divorces of Shannen Doherty